avaamini/protease_activity_analysis/tutorials/README.md

 ## Kinetic Analysis Tutorial
-This tutorial describes the functionality of the 'kinetic' subpackage of the PAA repo.
-The subpackage incorporates the KineticDataset class that provides a framework to load and analyze raw data files from multiplexed fluorogenic assays generated directly by measurement instruments (e.g., fluorimeters).
+This tutorial describes the PAA's functionality for analysis and visualization of _in vitro_ enzyme activity assays, through `kinetic.py`.
+TThe `KineticDataset` class provides a framework to load and analyze raw data files from _in vitro_ assays generated directly by measurement instruments (e.g., fluorimeters).
 Additionally, the package supports visualization of inputs from retrospective screens, for which a matrix summarizing cleavage efficiencies across a set of samples may have already been produced.

-To demo the package, we show how to load raw files from a retrospective in vitro screen of a panel of lung cancer-associated recombinant proteases against a panel of 14 peptide substrate from the Bhatia Lab (Kirkpatrick et al., STM, 2020).
+To demo the package, we show how to load raw files from a retrospective _in vitro_ screen of a panel of lung cancer-associated recombinant proteases against a panel of 14 peptide substrate from the Bhatia Lab [(Kirkpatrick et al., Science Translational Medicine, 2020)](https://www.science.org/doi/10.1126/scitranslmed.aaw0262).

 In this tutorial you will learn how to:
 - Plot and analyze data from each independent fluorogenic run.